TechExeter/conference-2024/content/tickets.md

 Can't see the button above? <a href="https://techexeter2024.eventbrite.co.uk" rel="noopener noreferrer" target="_blank">Click here to buy tickets on Eventbrite</a>

+You can also <a href="/contact/">contact us</a> to get tickets via invoice or purchase order.

 Your ticket includes:

     * Delegate welcome pack